pkgcore/pychroot/README.rst

     tox

-Note that mock_ is required for testing with anything less than python 3.3.
+Note that mock_ is required for tests when using python-2.7.

 .. _`issue tracker`: https://github.com/pkgcore/pychroot/issues